goitacademy/nodejs-homework/homework-02/README.en.md

 - Doesn't get `body`
 - Gets the `id` parameter
-- calls the `removeContact` function to work with the json file `contacts.json`
+- Calls the `removeContact` function to work with the JSON file `contacts.json`
-- if there is such an `id`, it returns json of the format `{"message": "contact deleted"}` with status `200`
+- If there is such an `id`, it returns JSON of the format `{"message": "contact deleted"}` with status `200`
-- if there is no such `id`, returns json with the key `"message": "Not found"` and status `404`
+- If there is no such `id`, returns JSON with the key `"message": "Not found"` and status `404`

 ### @ PUT /api/contacts/:id

 - Gets the `id` parameter
-- Gets `body` in json format, updating any `name, email and phone` fields
+- Gets `body` in JSON format, updating any `name, email and phone` fields
 - If there is no `body`, returns json with key `{"message": "missing fields"}` and status `400`
 - If everything is fine with `body`, call the `updateContact(contactId, body)` function (write it) to update the contact in the `contacts.json` file
 - Based on the result of the function, it returns an updated contact object with a status of `200`.
 Otherwise, returns json with `"message": "Not found"` key and `404` status

 ## Step 3

 For routes that accept data (`POST` and `PUT`), consider validating the received data.
-To validate received data, use the [joi] package (https://github.com/sideway/joi)
+To validate received data, use the [joi] package (https://github.com/sideway/joi).

 ## Homework #2-6 Submission Criteria

-- Created a repository with homework &mdash; REST API Application
+- Created a repository with homework &mdash; REST API application
 - When creating the repository, [boilerplate] was used (https://github.com/goitacademy/nodejs-homework-template)
-- A pull request (PR) with the corresponding homework was sent to the mentor at [schoology](https://app.schoology.com/login) for review (link to PR)
+- A pull request (PR) with the corresponding homework was sent to the mentor at [Schoology](https://app.schoology.com/login) for review (link to PR)
 - The code corresponds to the terms of reference of the project
 - No unhandled errors when executing code
 - The names of variables, properties and methods start with a lowercase letter and are written in CamelCase notation.
 English nouns are used